chirag9510/glRoom/README.md

 Or download the released **glRoom.zip** and run the application right away.

 # Blender scripting
-Open the level.blend file in bin_cpy folder and run the python script through the Blender application.
-This exports the level.txt file with all the assets adjusted for bullet physics parsed automatically by the application when placed in **assets** folder.
+Open the **level.blend file in bin_cpy folder** and run the python script through the Blender application.
+This exports the level.txt file with all the entities and assets adjusted for bullet physics parsed automatically by the application when placed in **assets** folder.

 ![blender](https://github.com/chirag9510/glRoom/assets/78268919/948a0575-aecb-443a-845c-828cee67ba58)